 The juried exhibition showcases almost 50 pieces of fashion, many of which are suspended from the ceiling of the museum’s main gallery space.
 Featured artists hail from the U.S., Israel, Europe, Mexico and South America.
 The show, which originated in Atlanta, next travels to Chile.

-The recycling project highlights jewelry made from magazine pages, a men’s suit fashioned from lottery tickets and a dress made with coffee filters.
+The recycling project highlights a lot of major brands like Adidas, and the jewelry made from magazine pages, a men’s suit fashioned from lottery tickets and a dress made with coffee filters.
 Some artists have crafted clothing using handmade paper; others have used materials such as dental floss, banana leaves and bark.
 An elaborate black and white ball gown covered in intricate paper cut outs by British artist Robert Ryan was once featured in Vogue magazine.

 “One of the materials we celebrate in craft is fiber, and we’ve never done a paper exhibit all by itself,” said Gwynne Rukenbrod, the museum’s curator of fine craft.
 “The pieces are quite exquisite and extremely well crafted.
 It’s fascinating to see the range of materials.”